-- a.
+a.
 Except for approved off-road travel, exploration activities must be supported only by ice roads, winter trails, existing road systems or air service.
+(Refer to A(1)(e) relating to exploration facilities).
 Wintertime off-road travel across tundra and wetlands may be approved in areas where snow and frost depths are sufficient to protect the ground surface.
 Summertime off-road travel across tundra and wetlands may be authorized subject to time periods and vehicle types approved by DMLW.
-Exceptions may be granted by DMLW, and the director, if an emergency condition exists; or, if it is determined, after consulting with ADF&G that travel can be accomplished without damaging vegetation or the ground surface. - b.
+Exceptions may be granted by DMLW and the Director if an emergency condition

+- exists; or if it is determined after consulting with ADF&G that travel can be accomplished without damaging vegetation or the ground surface. - b.
 Public access to, or use of, the lease area may not be restricted except within the immediate vicinity of drill sites, buildings, and other related facilities.
 Areas of restricted access must be identified in the plan of operations.
 Lease facilities and operations shall not be located so as to block access to or along navigable or public waters as defined in AS 38.05.965.